asyaharoyan/hangman/README.md

 ![Screenshot of the right guess](media/check-guess-right.png)

-+ Check if the user have already guessed the letter.
++ Check if the user has already guessed the letter.
   + It shows a message if the user has already guessed the letter, without counting it as a wrong guess.

 ![Screenshot of the input validation](media/validate-guess.png)